learn-co-curriculum/phase-0-html-album-cover-lab/README.md

 # HTML Album Cover

-## Learning Goal
+## Learning Goals

-- Apply header, paragraph, image and span tags
+- Use common HTML tags to produce a webpage based on a mock-up

 ## Introduction